TomasTomecek/rust-container/README.md

 With this very simple pipeline you can be sure that

  * you get functional images
- * you get latest rust compiler
+ * you get latest Rust compiler
- * you can pick a version of rust
+ * you can pick a version of Rust